How to Write and Send Invoice Emails — Professional Invoice Email Template

 How to Write a Past Due Invoice Email

-If your client has not missed the due date of an invoice, you may need to contact them again to follow up on the payment.
+If your client has missed the due date of an invoice, you may need to contact them again to follow up on the payment.
 It can feel awkward to contact a client repeatedly over the same issue, but you need to get paid for the work you have performed for them.
+A follow-up email is essential for dealing with unpaid invoices.

 Be Polite But Firm in Your Invoice Message

 Chasing payments is unfortunately a common grievance when working as a freelancer.
-Your client may have an explanation for why they have been unable to pay you before the due date.
+Your client may have an explanation for why they have been unable to pay the invoice before the due date.

 You can use the following email example to follow up on a late payment: